opendp/opendp/docs/source/developer/contribution-process.rst

 Development Setup
 -----------------
 The first task to tackle is setting up the development environment.
-We have detailed instructions in the :ref:`logistics` section.
+We have detailed instructions in the :ref:`development-environment` section.

 Checkout to a new feature branch when you are ready to work on your issue.
 Your branch should have a name that includes the issue number followed by a short description such as ``123-typo-in-readme``.